Steps to Forming an LLC

 Forming an LLC (Limited Liability Company) in Texas will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a popular business structure that separates the assets of the business from the personal assets of the owners.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
 Forming a Texas Limited Liability Company gives you liability protection and does not require an attorney to form.
 You can save a lot of money if you do it yourself with the six simple steps below.

 Before getting into the six steps of LLC formation, here are a few things to know about Texas LLCs.

 How Much Does It Cost to Get an LLC In Texas?

 The filing fee for a Texas Limited Liability Company is $300, payable to the Texas Secretary of State.
-Expect 2-3 weeks for approval.
-For an additional $25 you can have your application expedited.
+Expect 14-21 business days for approval.
+For an additional $25 you can have your application expedited which will take 2-3 business days.

 Texas Annual Report and Annual Fees